-Luxembourg implemented into domestic law the Council Directive (EU) 2017/952 (ATAD 2) extending the scope of ATAD 1 to hybrid mismatches situations arising between EU Member States and third states (the ATAD 2 Law).20 The ATAD 2 Law is effective to book years commencing on or after 1 January 2020 (except with respect for the reverse hybrid rules, which becomes effective 1 January 2022).
-When assessing whether a payment made by a Luxembourg company could give rise to a hybrid mismatch, the final OECD report on BEPS action 2 may be taken as an additional source of interpretation.
+Luxembourg implemented into domestic law the Council Directive (EU) 2017/952 (ATAD 2) extending the scope of ATAD 1 to hybrid mismatches situations arising between EU Member States and third states (the ATAD 2 Law).23 The ATAD 2 Law is effective to book years commencing on or after 1 January 2020 (except with respect for the reverse hybrid rules, which becomes effective 1 January 2022).
+When assessing whether a payment made by a Luxembourg company could give rise to a hybrid mismatch, the final OECD report on BEPS Action 2 may be taken as an additional source of interpretation.

 The ATAD 2 Law contains hybrid instrument mismatch rules that target the situation where a payment between associated enterprises made under a financial instrument gives rise to a deduction without inclusion, with such outcome being attributable to differences in the characterisation of the instrument or the payment made under it.
 As a result, if such a mismatch occurs, the EU Member State that is the payer jurisdiction will deny the tax deduction of the payment.

 Next to the hybrid instrument mismatch rules, the ATAD 2 Law contains hybrid entity mismatch rules.
 A hybrid entity mismatch involves a payment made between associated enterprises to a hybrid entity that gives rise to a deduction without corresponding inclusion, with such outcome being attributable to differences in the allocation of payments made to the hybrid entity under the laws of Luxembourg and the jurisdiction of any person with a participation in that hybrid entity.
-In case such mismatch would occur, the EU Member State that is the payer jurisdiction will deny the tax deduction of the payment.
+In case such a mismatch occurs, the EU Member State that is the payer jurisdiction will deny the tax deduction of the payment.